ogtaySafaraliyev/eBookFullStack/README.md

 - 🔍 **Search & Filtering**
   Find books by title, author, or genre

+- 🛒 **Add to Cart:**
+  Users can add eBooks to their cart and manage them before finalizing their selection.

 - 🖥️ **Responsive Design**
   Fully functional on desktop and mobile devices